BackofenLab/AxoWise/docs/journalStructure.md

-# Structure of High IF Journals
+# Structure of High IF Journals (Total number: 23)

 This document contains the structure of Journals having Impact Factor greater than 15 - taken from [10x Genomics](https://www.10xgenomics.com/publications).
 Only relevant sections from the journals are added.